 SECTION 8.
 Manager.
 The board of trustees may appoint a manager who may, but who shall not be required to, be a member of the Cooperative.
-The manager shall perform such duties and shall exercise such authority as the board of trustees may from time to time vest in him.
+The manager shall perform such duties and shall exercise such authority as the board of trustees may from time to time vest in him or her.

 SECTION 9.
 Bonds of Officers.
 The Treasurer and any other officer or agent of the Cooperative charged with responsibility for the custody of any of its funds or property shall be bonded in such sum and with such surety as the board shall determine.
 The board in its discretion may also require any other officer, agent or employee of the Cooperative to be bonded in such amount and with such surety as it shall determine.

 SECTION 10.
 Compensation.
 The powers, duties and compensation of any officers, agents and employees shall be fixed by the board of trustees, subject to the provisions of these bylaws with respect to compensation for trustees and close relatives of trustees.